This is a sponsored post.

 Choose natural or reclaimed material for your floor – not only in the bedroom.
-There are plenty of options available: engineered wood flooring, bamboo flooring, cork flooring, reclaimed parquet floors or even tiles and currently very much on trend bare concrete flooring – all fantastic, hardwearing and eco-friendly options for your bedroom floor.
+There are plenty of eco-friendly bedroom updates and options available: engineered wood flooring, bamboo flooring, cork flooring, reclaimed parquet floors or even tiles and currently very much on trend bare concrete flooring – all fantastic, hardwearing and eco-friendly options for your bedroom floor.

 Bamboo is the one of the fastest growing, renewable material and it also grows fast.
 More and more fabric manufacturers are turning to bamboo as an alternative to cotton.
 Cotton uses a great deal of pesticides and chemicals from the very start of it’s journey, but bamboo does not.
 It’s production into fibres has lower environmental impact than other forms of fibre and it releases over 30% more oxygen into the atmosphere compared to an equivalent mass of trees or other plants.
 When it’s manufactured into fabric it’s very soft and easy to care for.